'Thomas of Gloucester', oil on canvas, 120 x 150cms, 2023

 'Asleep Under Snow', oil on canvas, 80 x 100cms, 2022

-I also hung a wall of smaller paintings, ‘Fallen Leaves’, that were an attempt to close in and extend the story in certain details in the larger pieces.
+I also hung a wall of smaller paintings, ‘Fallen Leaves’, that were an attempt to close in and extend the story in certain details from the larger pieces.
 Some of these were completed in the weeks just prior to the exhibition after my surgery and were enjoyable to do after the trauma of surgery but in the end, I felt the wall was just a bit too busy and the exhibition didn’t need them.
 Still…you try…

 I had a nice private view, and the exhibition was received well by visitors who left some very positive comments.
 I was really pleased with the exhibition too.
 It had a more ‘homely’ and personal feel that I have been trying to mine in one way or another for several years.
 There was a wider range of work and themes running through the work on display with various threads to pick up and pull.
 It felt like it could be this, or it could be that, or it could be this again… and because of that it felt more somehow more ‘real’ and, for me at least, possessed undercurrents of being like a play, poem, story or film.
 At the end of the day though, I just hope that it was an engaging exhibition about painting.
 My very good friend, Amanda, who has been a huge support during these difficult few months, helped me write a good press release that expressed some of these ideas which I will share on a post following on from this one.